chacka1315/siaka-dropdown-menu-package/README.md

 }
 ```

-## Add your own styles on the close button by that selector

-## You can re-style the button and the svg inside, as you want
+## Add your own styles on the close button by that selector bellow ⬇️, You can re-style the button and the svg inside, as you want

 ```css
 #new-style-dropdown-closeBtn {